Maslinin/Consyzer/README.md

 # Description
 **Consyzer** is a utility designed to solve consistency problems of CIL assemblies deployed in the system.

-## For what?
+## What is the purpose?
 Imagine that in the source code of some application there are calls to functions located in third-party unmanaged dynamic link libraries (DLL).
 In the source code of the CIL module, such calls are described using the **DllImport** instructions and stored in its metadata after the application is built.
 The key feature of the **DllImport** attribute is that the function called from an unmanaged DLL is not directly linked to the source code of the CLI module; instead, the module metadata stores information about the imported function, including a reference to the expected location of the unmanaged DLL on the system in which this function is defined.
 ```
 //In this context "kernel32.dll" is the relative path to the DLL containing the definition of the HelloWorld function: